vdbrink/vdbrink.github.io/projects/packages-mailbox-allux-600.md

 ## Mounting to the ground

 The regular Allux 600 is without any mounting materials.
 The only provided solution to mount the box on the ground is a ~&euro; 90,- steel frame.
 In my opinion, way too expensive, and it should also be possible to solve this for way less, but that needs a creative solution.

 <img src="images_allux-600/allux_default_mount.webp" height="250px" alt="default mount"/>

-The Allux has already in the bottom, in each corner and in the center, pre-drilled holes.
-If you have tiles, you can also drill holes in it and mount it direct to it.
+The Allux already has pre-drilled holes in the bottom, in each corner and in the center.
+If you have tiles, you can also drill holes in them and mount it directly.

 <img src="images_allux-600/allux-600_bottom.jpg" height="250px" alt="default holes"/>